huaminghuangtw/Evergreen-Notes/Permanent-Notes/what-success-means-to-me.md

 > _“Success isn’t about how your life looks to others.
 It’s about how it feels to you.” — Michelle Obama_

 > _[“The difference between a successful person and others is not a lack of strength, not a lack of knowledge, but rather a lack in will.” — Vince Lombardi](https://www.goodreads.com/quotes/93874-the-difference-between-a-successful-person-and-others-is-not)_

+> _“Success is doing what you want to do, when you want, where you want, with whom you want, as much as you want.” — Tony Robbins_

 ---